Orchestrating the update of an IIS server farm with PowerShell DSC

 There are 2 problems with this configuration.

-The first one is that a configuration defines the state that we want (Desired State) for the AppPool (Stopped).
+).
 What we really want is : Stop the Application pool, apply the new configuration and then, bring the AppPool back up.

 In a DSC configuration, there can be only one state (property-value pair) per resource.